Sunday, December 31, 2023

 2. Place the rack in the large pan and add enough water so that it is just below the rack.
 Cover, put the pan on the stove, and bring the water to a boil.

 3. While waiting for the water to boil, mix up the batter for whatever it is that you want to bake.
 Spray the inside of the smaller pan with cooking spray and add the batter.
 (Lining the bottom with wax paper will help the cake release easier from the pan when cooked.)
-Cover the top tightly with aluminum foil.
+Cover the top tightly with aluminum foil to prevent water from condensing onto the food and making it soggy.

 4. Once the water boils, reduce to a low boil and put the smaller pan on the rack inside the larger pan.
 Replace the cover and don’t remove for 20 to 25 minutes.
 You want just enough steam in the pan to cook the cake.